wix-playground/stylable-components/docs/filepicker/filepicker.md

 ```

 * Note the following:
-  * The multiple attribute needs to be used when more than one selection is allowed.
+  * The multiple attribute needs to be used when the multiple property is true.
   * User should be able to remove the one or more of the files in the list (files should be a state object)

 ## API